-Gross domestic product (GDP) is a measure of economic activity and is commonly used as a proxy for developments in a country’s material living standards.
-It refers to the value of total final output of goods and services produced by an economy within a certain period of time.
+Gross domestic product (GDP) is a measure of economic activity and is commonly used as a proxy for changes in a country’s material living standards.
+It refers to the value of total final output of goods and services produced by an economy within a certain time period.
 Real GDP per capita is calculated as the ratio of real GDP (GDP adjusted for inflation) to the average population of a specific year and is based on rounded figures.
-Figure 1 shows that based on GDP per capita Europeans have continued to enjoy rising living standards over the past two decades.
-Between 2002 and 2017, real GDP per capita grew by an average of 1.0 % per year.
-In the short-term period from 2012 to 2017, growth was even faster, at 1.5 % on average per year.

-Investment share of GDP measures the investment for the total economy, government, business as well as household sectors.
+Investment share of GDP measures the investment for the total economy, government and business, as well as household sectors.
 The indicator is calculated as the share of GDP used for gross investment.
 It is defined as gross fixed capital formation (GFCF) expressed as a percentage of GDP for the government, business and households sectors.

 Young people neither in employment nor in education and training (NEET)